lehahoang/Fault-injection-code/README.md

 - Injecting bit flips at memory blocks storing DNNs' parameters
 - Evaluating the resilience of the network in faulty environment

-Output of the fault injection simulation:
+Output of the fault injection simulation (coming soon):
 - Accuracy curve over the defined range of fault rates in .csv file
 - Summary of the stats regarding the locations which are injected, e.g, e7 or sign bit of the number.
-- A '.png' file showing the accuracy curve (optinal)
+- A '.png' file showing the accuracy curve

 Dataset used in the project:
 - MNIST